slayer6977/TIC-TAC-TOE/README.md

 # TIC-TAC-TOE
-tic tac btoe is a game you can play against the computer.
+tic tac toe is a game you can play against the computer.